circlefin/malachite/specs/consensus/design.md

 ## Round state machine

-- [Round state machine](#round-state-machine): How to change state depending on the current state and a consensus input.

-The consensus state-machine operates on complex `Event`s that reflect the reception of one or multiple `Message`s, combined with state elements and the interaction with other modules.
+The consensus state-machine operates on complex **events** that reflect the reception of one or multiple **messages**, combined with state elements and the interaction with other modules.

 The state machine represents the operation of consensus at a single `Height(h)` and `Round(r)`.